56quarters/tunic/doc/source/usage.rst

 structure that the rest of the Tunic library expects.
 They are code to enforce assumptions made by the library.

-An example of using the :func:`tunic.api.get_releases_path` method to find all releases of a particular project.
+Below is an example of using the :func:`tunic.api.get_releases_path` method to find all releases of a particular project.

 .. code-block:: python